Unistake (UNISTAKE) Achieves Market Capitalization of $2.47 Million

-Unistake (CURRENCY:UNISTAKE) traded 16% higher against the U.S. dollar during the 24-hour period ending at 23:00 PM ET on January 25th.
-Unistake has a market cap of $2.47 million and approximately $72,687.00 worth of Unistake was traded on exchanges in the last 24 hours.
-One Unistake coin can currently be purchased for about $0.0117 or 0.00000031 BTC on popular exchanges.
-In the last seven days, Unistake has traded 23.1% lower against the U.S. dollar.
+Unistake (CURRENCY:UNISTAKE) traded down 1.9% against the dollar during the twenty-four hour period ending at 16:00 PM ET on January 29th.
+Unistake has a total market capitalization of $2.47 million and $36,636.00 worth of Unistake was traded on exchanges in the last 24 hours.
+During the last seven days, Unistake has traded 1% higher against the dollar.
+One Unistake coin can currently be bought for $0.0116 or 0.00000030 BTC on popular cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.